nrs-org/novelslop/content/vol_01/chap_04.typ

   hard time for her mom's career, so it was natural that she would always be shoo-ed away just like that.

-  Her dad also used to teach her music lessons too.
-But after a few lessons, her baby self gave up and decided to abandon the dream of being a famous music composer, if that could be considered a dream at all.
+  After being chased away by her mom, she went to her dad, asking him to teach her music lessons.
+However, just after a few lessons, the sheer difficulty of music theory made her baby self gave up and decided to abandon the dream of being a famous music composer, if that could be considered a dream in the first place.
 She would return to her usual place, watching TV on the family sofa again.

   Though, it was not her fault for giving up that early.
 Her dad did teach her quite advanced stuff, and by advanced, I mean something pulled right from the